Savings Tips

 Also, if you have several bank or credit card accounts, consider consolidating accounts so you'll have fewer to manage each month.
 If you have multiple bank accounts, consider transferring your money to the bank with the lowest or nor fees.
 The sames goes if you have multiple investment accounts.
 If you have several credit cards, you could take advantage of a balance transfer offer to transfer balances to just one card.
 Or you could consider using a personal loan to pay off your credit card balances so you'll just have one monthly payment to make.

-[ Read: 12 Ways Retirees Can Save Money ]
+[ Read: How to Cut Spending to Save Money ]

 Step 3: Choose which bills to put on autopay